 Initial Submission and Comments

 After achieving personal milestones that I’ve sent for myself (i.e., completing the ground floor exterior & interior or completing the façade of the building), I render some images and take screenshots of the structure and send them to the client for review.
 This is a good way to progressively get the feedback and course-correct to ensure that the client and I are aligned with what the end goal of the design is.

 I encourage the client to make comments and suggestions on how to further improve the design.
 There might be some personal touches that the client wants to add to the design that I’ve not thought of.
 It also allows me to be challenged to further improve my techniques to create certain builds or structures that I would not have imagined I could do.

 Comments on the Spanish Beach House

-As much as I try to incorporate all the comments and suggestions, not all of them are incorporated to the design.
+As much as I try to incorporate all the comments and suggestions, not all of them are incorporated into the design.
 Once I receive the comments.
-I do some research on what the options are to building certain things to confirm if it is possible, practical and/or economical.
-Once I’ve considered all options, I revert to the client if certain comments/suggestions have or have not been incorporated to the design.
+I do some research on what the options are to build certain things to confirm if it is possible, practical, and/or economical.
+Once I’ve considered all options, I revert to the client if certain comments/suggestions have or have not been incorporated into the design.

 LEGO Commission 16 Handles MOC

 This is helpful in ensuring to the client that work is being done and there is progress.
 Having the client be involved in the process makes the process more collaborative and immersive.
 The client feels that they are part of the design and that they have an effect on how the design evolves from a draft to the final design.
 It allows them to realize their idea and turn it into reality.
 This overall process makes a customized MOC all the more personal for both the client and designer.

 Once I have received all the comments from the client, I finalize the design and render images of the exterior and interiors of the building.
 I generate at least 2-3 for the exterior and 1 for each level of the building interior.
 I double-check the stability and connections of the structure using STUD.IO’s STABILITY TEST option.